 1. Use of view command

-One of the widely used way to view file in vi editor.
+One of the widely used ways to view files in vi editors.
 Simple open file with view command.
-It will open in vi editor and any attempt to save/alter data will result in failure, securing your file from accidental edits.
+It will open in vi editors and any attempt to save/alter data will result in failure, securing your file from accidental edits.

 # view test.txt This is test file Test text File ends here. ~ ~ ~ ~ ~ "test.txt" [readonly] 3L, 44C